Gaurav-Wankhede/AegisIDE/core/workflow/fix.md

 # /fix - Democratic Error Resolution Protocol

+_This workflow is defined canonically under `core/workflow/fix.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/fix.md`, so path references should be interpreted through that mount when executed inside the IDE._

 ## Purpose
 Opposition-led error resolution through democratic debate and tri-branch voting process, ensuring quality through parliamentary oversight.